EternityYW/TRAM-Benchmark/README.md

 # TRAM: Benchmarking Temporal Reasoning for Large Language Models
-This repository contains datasets and model descriptions used for [TRAM: Benchmarking Temporal Reasoning for Large Language Models](https://arxiv.org/abs/2310.00835).
+This repository contains datasets, data processing code, model descriptions, and a datasheet for the benchmark used for 'TRAM: Benchmarking Temporal Reasoning in Large Language Models'.

 ## Datasets
 TRAM encompasses ten temporal reasoning tasks, presented as multiple-choice questions (MCQs) across a range of time-related domains.
 For clarity, we ensure that each question has only one correct answer.
 TRAM incorporates existing natural language understanding datasets, human-crafted templates and questions, web sources, and program generation.
 Answers have been derived through a combination of expert annotations and programmatic generation.
-The benchmark includes **526,068** problems in total.
+The benchmark includes **526,668** problems in total.
 For each dataset, we introduce a few-shot development set, with 5 questions per category, and a separate test set for evaluation.
 All datasets used for experiments can be downloaded in /datasets folder.
 Overview of ten tasks included in the benchmark:

 <div align="center">